mpearmain/etl-pipeline/README.md

 > `./make`
 for unix users.

 Also, to run the documentation as is, you'll have to install a requirement.
-To do that, just type
+To do that, just type we use poetry

-> `pip install -r requirements.txt`
+> `poetry install`